abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     array([[100, 101, 102],
            [203, 204, 205]])

-!!!
-Info ""
 Combining rules 1 & 2, we can do this:

 ```py
 k + [100, 200, 300]  # after rule 1: [[100, 200, 300]], and after rule 2: [[100, 200, 300], [100, 200, 300]]